USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - combined electrotherapy with vacuum massage;

-- polarized light therapy;
+- polarised light therapy;

-- Massage – a physiotherapeutic procedure involving elastic deformation of tissues for therapeutic, relaxing or muscle warming purposes.
+- Massage – a physiotherapeutic procedure involving elastic deformation of tissues for therapeutic, relaxing or muscle-warming purposes.

 Parenthood